Northern Vermont University students taking at least nine credits per semester are required to live on campus.

-- Are age 21 or will turn 21 on or before the start of the spring semester.
+- Are age 24 or will turn 24 on or before the start of the spring semester

-- Are completing an internship, teaching practicum or assistantship beyond the Johnson area.
+- Are completing an internship, teaching practicum or assistantship* beyond the Johnson or Lyndonville area

-Students who have signed a Housing Contract (login required) are responsible for fulfilling their contractual obligation for the full academic year.
+Students who have signed a Housing Application are responsible for fulfilling their contractual obligation for the full academic year.

-For the complete version of the JSC Housing Policy, consult the Student Handbook of Rights and Responsibilities.
+For the complete version of the Northern Vermont University Housing Policy, consult the Student Handbook of Rights and Responsibilities.

-Grounds for Exemption from the JSC Housing Policy
+Grounds for Exemption from the NVU Housing Policy

 Students who do not meet the criteria above may still apply for exemption.
 The following are acceptable grounds:

 - Financial Reasons.
-JSC Student Financial Services will review and make a recommendation on these requests.
+NVU Student Financial Services will review and make a recommendation on these requests.

 - Disability.
 Requests in this category must be supported by documentation of the disability and a recommendation from the coordinator of disability services or other qualified staff in Academic Support Services.

 - Health Reasons.
-Documentation attesting to the existence of a health condition and whether it is aggravated specifically by living on campus must be provided to the Health and Counseling Center for review by qualified JSC staff, who will then make a recommendation to the Housing Review Committee.
+Documentation attesting to the existence of a health condition and whether it is aggravated specifically by living on campus must be provided to the Health and Counseling Center/Wellness Center for review by the appropriate NVU employee, who will then make a recommendation to the Housing Review Committee.
+Extraordinary circumstances.

-How to Apply for An Exemption from the JSC Housing Policy
+How to Apply for An Exemption from the NVU Housing Policy

-You must complete a Housing Review Form and provide any other required documentation along with your request for an exemption.
-The Office of Residence Life must receive your completed form:
+You must complete a Housing and Meal Review Form and provide any other required documentation along with your request for an exemption.
+The Office of Residence Life on your campus must receive your completed form: